Language: EN

 Another good option is Gittyup, a desktop tool developed by the open-source community that offers an intuitive and powerful graphical interface to interact with Git repositories.

-In addition, most IDEs also allow you to act as clients of a source code system, so you don’t have to leave your development environment.
+Additionally, most IDEs also act as clients of a version control system, so you don’t have to leave your development environment.

-Online platforms are online services that use one of the source code control systems such as Git or SVN as a base.
+Online platforms are online services that use one of the version control systems like Git or SVN as a foundation.

-These platforms provide intuitive web interfaces and additional features to host and collaborate on source code projects, such as issue tracking, project management, code reviews, and continuous deployment.
+These platforms provide intuitive web interfaces and additional features for hosting and collaborating on source code projects, such as issue tracking, project management, code reviews, and continuous deployment.

-Some examples of platforms using Git as a system are.
+Some examples of platforms that use Git as a system are:

 logo-github